Andonome/lk/distros/void/brand_name_wallpaper.md

 ---
-title: "Brand Name Wallpaper"
+title: Brand Name Wallpaper
-tags: [ "void" ]
+tags:
+- void
 ---

 To automatically stick the logo onto your background, do these commands in the directory.